-- Wear gloves whenever you are in contact with another's blood, body secretions, or tissues. - Wear a facemask or body gown whenever there is a possibility of blood splashing onto the rescuer. - Dispose of contaminated sharp objects in the appropriate punctureproof container. - Dispose of all contaminated equipment in an appropriate biohazard container
+- Wear a facemask or body gown whenever there is a possibility of blood splashing onto the rescuer. - Dispose of contaminated sharp objects in the appropriate punctureproof container. - Dispose of all contaminated equipment in an appropriate biohazard container.

 If you get blood on you: